{{brizy_dc_image_alt imageSrc=

 • For Christians only

-Can I Try a Bible Cluster?
+Can I try a Bible Cluster?

-Can I Start My Own Bible Cluster?
+Can I start my own Bible Cluster?

 Yes!
 We have found Bible Clusters to be very powerful, and we want to equip you to start your own Bible Cluster right in your community.
 Anyone can start a Bible Cluster.
 All it takes is a facilitator and a few friends who want to gather together to read Scripture, talk about it, and pray.
 See below for how to do it!